ministryofjustice/security-guidance/docs/leak-handling-policy.md

 Examples of harm caused by leaks include:

--   A leak might result in reputational damage, undermining trust and good government.
+-   Reputational damage, undermining trust and good government.
--   A leak might adversely affect UK Government policies, or relationships with other countries.
+-   Adverse effects on UK Government policies, or relationships with other countries.
--   A leak might include market-sensitive information that is critical to the UK economy.
+-   Financial problems involving market-sensitive information that is critical to the UK economy.

 ## Accidental leaks